View Document

 1. provides governance and strategic direction for RMIT’s philanthropic and fundraising activities

-2. is responsible for determining whether to accept gifts for the RMIT Group (when referred by the head of the Philanthropy unit or the Office of the Vice-Chancellor)
+2. is responsible for determining whether to accept gifts for the RMIT Group (when referred by the head of the PPE unit or the Office of the Vice-Chancellor)

 3. is responsible for ensuring that funds are distributed regularly and in accordance with donor wishes